lfenzo/Impostor.jl/docs/src/index.md

 ### Roadmap

-Future developments in Impostor.jl will target the addition of different providers such as:
+Future developments in Impostor will target the addition of different providers such as:

 - **Business**
     - Business name